mharleman5/fo4vr-modlist-codex/README.md

 # Michael Harleman–Guardian of the Web AI Codex–Fork of Florine's Fallout 4 VR Modding Guide
 v1.3.1 • [changelog](CHANGELOG.md) • [how to update](CHANGELOG.md)

 > A thorough, beginner-friendly guide for a stable, vanilla-ish experience.
+“This fork exists to preserve and extend Florine’s work as part of the Web AI Codex.
+All credit belongs to Florine and his compatriots.” - Microsoft Copilot

 **Motivation**
 Fallout 4 VR sucks quite badly for modern VR standards.